AndreyS-personal/cs4441project/README.md

 To benchmark:
-clone project, navigate to YCSB directory, build, then run ./ycsbc for further instructions.
+clone project, navigate to YCSB-C directory, build, then run ./ycsbc for further instructions.

 ***ADD PROPER INSTRUCTIONS LATER***